 Getting 100 untargeted visitors or 10 targeted one?

 If your answer is “Targeted”, then don’t leave those keywords with low traffic.
-Since it’s relevant to your niche, in the longer run it will help you.
-Make sure to check “Google traffic trend” too, which will help you to check your target keyword traffic pattern over the time.
+Since it’s relevant to your niche, in the long run it will help you.
+Make sure to check “Google traffic trend” too, which will help you to check your target keyword traffic pattern over time.

 Discover Keyword using Google Instant search:

 Google instant search is my first basis of finding a perfect Keyword.
 It’s more like a Keyword discovery tool, which you can use to generate tons of ideas.
 Though you can’t use all of them, but for an initial step, it’s good to brainstorm some ideas for K/w research.

 Put any keyword related to your niche, for example; I started typing “SEO Keywo” and Google Instant search suggested search results.